Robert Bruce King: Federal judicial service

 President Bill Clinton nominated King to the United States Court of Appeals for the Fourth Circuit on June 24, 1998, after Judge Kenneth Keller Hall assumed senior status.
 “It’s the utmost compliment to be recommended and supported by Senator Byrd and Senator Rockefeller,” said King to the Charleston Gazette, “[a]nd the expression of support by President Clinton is the greatest honor of my life.”
 At the Senate Judiciary Committee’s hearing on September 9, 1998, Senator Byrd praised King’s “deep-seated integrity, strong work ethic, and love of public service.”
 He also compared King to Alexander the Great, who, when presented with an indictment, would “put one hand over one ear and keep that ear closed” to ensure both sides would have an equal opportunity to present their case.
 “I believe that Bob King will be the same [kind of judge],” said Byrd.
 The United States Senate unanimously confirmed King to the Fourth Circuit on October 8, 1998, and he received his commission the next day.

 In August 2021, King announced plans to assume senior status upon the confirmation of a successor.
 However, in November, he formally withdrew his August letter and announced he would continue on as an active member of the Fourth Circuit.
-Reports surfaced that judge King preferred former U.S. Senator Carte Goodwin to be nominated to replace him while the White House preferred J. Jeaneen Legato, a personal-injury lawyer in Charleston, West Virginia.
+Reports surfaced that judge King preferred former interim U.S. Senator Carte Goodwin to be nominated to replace him while the White House preferred J. Jeaneen Legato, a personal-injury lawyer in Charleston, West Virginia.

+Notable cases

+On April 7, 2025, King was one of a panel of three judges to order the government to return Kilmar Abrego Garcia, a man who was erroneously deported to El Salvador, back to the United States.